Spline

 </Spline>

-how much to blend between the user-provided handles (0
+how much to blend between the user-provided handles (0) and auto-calculated

-is a compound signal, which means you can specify startHandleAuto
+auto is a compound signal, which means you can specify startHandleAuto and

 <Knot